A cheap and cheerful house of snacking where you leave with belly and back pocket full

 Save the last of your stomach real estate for lu rou fan.
 Here, they find the fattiest cut of pork belly in the shop to slice, dice and braise until dark and sticky with flavour, before spooning the whole saucy shebang over rice with pickled mustard greens, shallots and white pepper.

 The cooking here isn’t fancy or complex stuff, but it’s fun, tasty and yours for fast food prices.
-We couldn't expect it to live up to the thrill of walking through Taiwan’s night markets and seeing crispy scallion pancakes swiped fresh off the griddle, the true value of Bao Dao might lie in encouraging you to buy a plane ticket and see the wondrous real thing for yourself.
+We couldn't expect it to live up to the thrill of walking through Taiwan’s night markets and seeing crispy scallion pancakes swiped fresh off the griddle – perhaps the truest value of Bao Dao might lie in encouraging you to buy a plane ticket and see the wondrous real thing for yourself.

 Shop 8, 376 Victoria Ave